dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 1. Start with an empty **working transformation path**.
 2. Order the specified transformation paths as follows:
    1. Out-of-band, specified for this file in particular (for example, an HTTP header).
-      If the path has both syntactic and non-syntactic elements, use only the non-syntactic leading subpath.
    2. Out-of-band, specified generally (for example, a file-extension rule)
    3. Import attribute
-   4. The most recent active `syntax` directive in the source
-   5. Every `syntax push` following that directive which has not been deactivated by a `syntax pop`
+   4. Every `syntax` or `syntax push` directive in the source that has not been deactivated by a `syntax pop`, in source order
 3. For each **specified path**:
    1. For each transformation in the specified path that also occurs in the working path, overwrite the working path properties object with the specified properties as though `Object.assign` were